jimCresswell/cucumber-with-protractor-demo/README.md

 It's the AngularJS demo TodoMVC app, but if you really want to run it on its own
 * `node server.js`
-* In a browser navigate to http://localhost:3000/app/index.html
+* In a browser navigate to <http://localhost:3000/app/index.html>.

 ## Testing

 ### To run the end-to-end tests

-* Make sure JDK is installed.
+* Make sure the JDK is installed.
 On Windows you will also have to set the PATH variable http://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ.

 #### Using Gulp